Recognize an infinitive when you find one.

 To split or not to split?

 The general rule is that no word should separate the to of an infinitive from the simple form of the verb that follows.
-If a word does come between these two components, a split infinitive results.
-Look at the example that follows:
+If an adverb does come between these two components, a split infinitive is the result.

 Other folks, however, consider the split infinitive a construction, not an error.
 They believe that split infinitives are perfectly appropriate, especially in informal writing.